Shalini Passi on bringing a Salvador Dalí Sculpture to India

 As the founder of MASH & SPAF, two organisations committed to generating accessible, engaging dialogue about art in India.
 At MASH in particular, she aims to highlight the interdisciplinary approach to art, a fitting ethos for The Cosmic Rhinoceros which already lies at the intersection of art, mathematics, and science.

 Salvador Dalí’s The Cosmic Rhinoceros is such a striking choice for Phoenix Palladium’s collection.
-What drew you to this particular piece, and how does it resonates with Mumbai’s evolving artistic landscape?
+What draws you to this particular piece, and how does it fit into Mumbai’s art landscape?

-SP: Significant artwork like The Cosmic Rhinoceros, displayed in a commercial space such as the Phoenix Palladium in Mumbai, will have a great impact.
-There will be a whole dialogue around this piece and around Dalí’s work.
-Also, it is fantastic how Gayatri, a very dear friend, has placed important works across public spaces.
-I am very delighted about that.
+SP: I think an artwork as significant as The Cosmic Rhinoceros, especially displayed in such a commercial space will have a great impact.
+There will be a whole dialogue sparked around this piece and around Dalí’s work in general too.
+It’s a wonderful way to get people talking.

-SP: Dalí’s vision was extraordinary.
-He was able to translate it into both painting and sculpture in a truly phenomenal way.
-I’m particularly fascinated by his works — the elements in his work are drawn from nature, yet they also exist in a dreamlike state, as if someone’s dream has come to life.
+SP: Absolutely!
+Dalí’s vision was extraordinary.
+I’m particularly fascinated by how the elements in his work are drawn from nature, yet they also exist in a dreamlike state, As though someone’s dream has come to life.
+It’s just phenomenal

-Public spaces like malls are increasingly becoming platforms for art.
-As someone deeply immersed in the art world, how do you view the role of such installations in democratising access to fine art?
+Public spaces are increasingly becoming platforms for art.
+How do you view the role of such installations in democratising access to fine art?

 SP: The impact of an artwork being placed in a community obviously is inspirational to the younger generation, nostalgic for some, and all artwork is open to interpretation.
-So there will be a lot of dialogue around this piece because it is a very powerful work of art.
-When I was at the mall, there was a lot of enthusiasm for people to see the work.
-There was a lot of excitement around it.
-Beyond the enthusiasm and excitement, the work also carries a lot of weight.
-It is a very important work, like I had said before.
+So, like I said, there will be a lot of conversation around this piece because it is a very powerful work of art and having it in such an accessible place gives it so much more scope for viewership than if it was at a gallery.

 Beyond The Cosmic Rhinoceros, do you have a favourite Salvador Dalí piece or memory tied to his art?